-We shall see that our analysis of empirical data shows that those catastrophic rare events are a part of the overall picture-that they are not simply inexplicable disasters beyond any possible understanding.
-Although this sounds as though we physicists think we can contribute to economics, it is possible that the converse may turn out to be even more true.
+We shall see that our analysis of empirical data shows that those catastrophic rare events are a part of the overall picture: they are not simply inexplicable disasters beyond any possible understanding.
+Although this sounds as though we physicists think we can contribute to economics, it is possible that the converse may be even more true.
 If we join economists in studying economics, we may stumble onto some ideas that will help us back in our more traditional research areas of physics.
 An example is turbulence.
-If I stir a bucket of water, energy is added to the system on a big scale.
+If one stirs a bucket of water, energy is added to the system on a big scale.
 This energy then dissipates over progressively smaller scales.
-This is an unsolved physics problem; many empirical facts can be stated, but little can be said about understanding it [7-9].
+This is an unsolved physics problem; many empirical facts can be stated, but little can be said about understanding it [10-12].

 One could hypothesize that the economy is perhaps analogous to this example of turbulence.
 One can add information on a big scale to an economic system-e.g., the news of who wins a presidential election-and that information is dissipated on smaller and smaller scales.
-The way that you handle the "turbulence" associated with this dissipation of information in a financial market may help us understand how to approach turbulence in our physics research.
-As attractive as this analogy might appear intuitively, it is not so accurate quantitatively since the actual laws of turbulence are not at all the same as the empirical laws of economics [8,9], despite early claims to the contrary [7].
+The way that you handle the 'turbulence' associated with this dissipation of information in a fi nancial market may help us understand how to approach turbulence in our physics research.
+As attractive as this analogy might appear intuitively, it is not so accurate quantitatively, since the actual laws of turbulence are not at all the same as the empirical laws of economics [11,12], despite early claims to the contrary [10].

-Almost all physics comes down to solving some kind of differential equation, i.e., most functions in physics have some kind of characteristic scale.
-Once you have determined the scale, you can express the function in some kind of exponential form-which has the wonderful property that the derivative of the function is also an exponential.
+Much of physics comes down to solving a differential equation, i.e. most functions in physics have some kind of characteristic scale.
+Once you have determined the scale, you can express the function in an exponential form-which has the wonderful property that the derivative of the function is also an exponential.
 In particular, the parameter r sets the scale of the problem.
 If r is positive, the function grows-and tells you the doubling time for the quantity of interest.
 Solutions to this look like Gaussians, and Gaussians are wonderful, tractable functions.

 Such systems with scales describe almost everything in nature, including disordered things.
 Even raindrops on a sidewalk almost always have a characteristic scale.
-(If I "zoom in" or "zoom out", I can find the scale.)
+(If one "zooms in" or "zoom out", one can find the scale.)
 But there is a set of systems in nature that lack a scale.
 This set is described by power laws.

 The framework for our approach to systems with many interacting subunits is something that is usually called "scale invariance".
-These systems vary greatly from those systems that do have scales [10,11].
+These systems vary greatly from systems that do have scales [1,13].

+We are all familiar with algebraic equations such as

+$$x^2 = 4, \tag{1a}$$

-We are all familiar with algebraic equations, such as $x^2 = 4$, and we know the solution is a number, ± 2 .
-Most of us are also familiar with functional equations, which are statements, not about relations between numbers, but about the functional form.
+and we know the solution is a number, ± 2 .
+Most of us are also familiar with functional equations, which are statements not about relations between numbers, but about the functional form of a function f(x).
 Algebraic equations have solutions that are numbers, but functional equations have solutions that are functional forms.
-Power-law functions are the solutions of certain functional equations of the form $f(\lambda x) = \lambda^p f(x)$.
+Power law functions are the solutions of certain functional equations of the form

+$$f(\lambda x) = \lambda^p f(x). \tag{1b}$$